-- Deter those having criminal intent. - Assist in the prevention and detection of crime. - Facilitate the identification, apprehension and prosecution of offenders in relation to crime and public order. - Facilitate the identification of any activities/event which might warrant disciplinary proceedings being taken against staff or students and assist in providing evidence to Senior Management and/or to a member of staff or student against whom disciplinary or other action is, or is threatened to be taken. - Monitor the movement of vehicles on site. - To provide management information relating to employee compliance with contracts of employment.
+- Deter those having criminal intent. - Assist in the prevention and detection of crime. - Facilitate the identification, apprehension and prosecution of offenders in relation to crime and public order.

+- Facilitate the identification of any activities/event which might warrant disciplinary proceedings being taken against staff or students and assist in providing evidence to the EMT and/or to a member of staff or student against whom disciplinary or other action is, or is threatened to be taken. - Monitor the movement of vehicles on site. - To provide management information relating to employee compliance with contracts of employment.

-With the exception of the Sports Centre images captured by the system will be monitored and stored in the ICT Department, which remains locked when not occupied.
+With the exception of the Sports Centre, images captured by the system will be monitored and stored in the ICT Department, which remains locked when not occupied.
 Access to the viewing software requires a personal log-in and as such access is currently restricted to the Head of ICT, the Network Administrator and the HoC; although further remote access may be authorised for the purposes of providing access to live feeds to key staff during a LOCKDOWN.
-Authority for CCTV investigations can only be made by Jo Thomson, Nina Bailey Phinn or Tracy McConnell.
-A record of all 'viewings' is to be kept in the Control Room, including details of who has viewed images, what was viewed and the reason/authority for viewing.
+Authority for CCTV investigations can only be made by the Head, the DFO or the Head of Compliance.
+A record of all 'viewings' is kept, including details of who has viewed images, what was viewed and the reason/authority for viewing.